0s1arthak/Streamly/README.md

 ### 🔧 Backend Infrastructure
 - Express.js server with CORS and JSON parsing
 - MongoDB (Mongoose) connection and models
+- Redis for message queuing and caching
+- Bull MQ for asynchronous job processing
 - Environment configuration with `dotenv`
 - Email provider using Nodemailer
 - File upload handling with multer middleware